soyuka/doc/core/configuration.md

         # Enabled by default with installed api-platform/graphql.
         enabled: false

-        # The default IDE (graphiql or graphql-playground) used when going to the GraphQL endpoint.
+        # The default IDE (graphiql) used when going to the GraphQL endpoint.
 False to disable.
         default_ide: 'graphiql'

         graphiql:
-            # Enabled by default with installed api-platform/graphql and Twig.
-            enabled: false

-        graphql_playground:
             # Enabled by default with installed api-platform/graphql and Twig.
             enabled: false